 SkyZone offers so many indoor activities it’s impossible to experience them all in one day, which makes it a great repeat option for Atlanta rainy days, summer heat, and winter sleet and snow.
 Trampolines, dodge ball, rock climbing, “warrior” course and sky hoops are just a few of the offerings.
 SkyZone even has spaces for the smallest family members to play in the Tot Zone, making this a true family destination.

 Stars and Strikes

-If you love beer you may want to venture into Sweetwater Brewery next time the rain sends you scrambling for cover.
-This unique craft brewery offers tours every Wednesday through Friday evening as well as Saturday and Sunday afternoons.
+If you love beer you may want to venture into SweetWater Brewery next time the rain sends you scrambling for cover.
+This craft brewery offers tours every Wednesday through Friday evening as well as Saturday and Sunday afternoons.
 Catch the tour and taste the offerings of year-round favorites and seasonal releases.